feldroop/crates-io-saca-benchmark/README.md

 - `libsais`: Rust bindings for the C library `libsais`, supports multithreading optionally. (bias alert: I created the bindings)
 - `divsufsort`: A port of the C library `divsufsort`.
 - `suffix`: A library for UTF8-encoded (`str`) texts and not byte arrays `[u8]`.
-This library solves a slightly different problem, and is only included out of curiosity.
+This library solves a slightly different, tricky problem, and is only included out of curiosity.
 - `bio`: A large package of algorithms and data structures for bioinformatics applications.
 - `psacak`: A stand-alone Rust implementation of a SACA with multithreading support via `rayon`.
 - `sais-drum`: A Rust implementation heavily inspired by `libsais`, unfinished and not fully optimized. (bias alert: I created this library)